MicrosoftDocs/security/compass/protect-against-ransomware.md

 This guidance provides concrete instructions on how to best prepare your organization from many forms of ransomware and extortion.

 To help you understand how to protect your organization from ransomware, this guidance is organized into prioritized phases.
 Each phase corresponds to a separate article.
-The priority order is designed to ensure you reduce risk as fast as possible with each phase, building on an assumption of extreme urgency that you will override normal security and IT priorities to avoid or mitigate these devastating attacks.
+The priority order is designed to ensure you reduce risk as fast as possible with each phase, building on an assumption of extreme urgency that will override normal security and IT priorities to avoid or mitigate these devastating attacks.

 ![The three phases to protecting against ransomware](media/protect-against-ransomware/protect-against-ransomware-phases.png)